brunitto/hello-django/README.md

     git checkout development

-Add / commit / push:
+Add, commit and push:

     git add ...
     git commit ...
     git push ...

-This will ensure that stable code is in `main` branch and `unstable` code is in `development` branch.
+This will ensure that stable code is in `main` branch and "unstable" code is in `development` branch.

-# Continuous integration (CI)

-This project's continuous integration uses GitHub Actions and is configured in the `.github/workflows/ci.yaml` file.

-Commit and push to the `development` branch to start the CI.

-The CI workflow depends on a previous configuration, including creating an IAM user / policies to allow GitHub Actions to login, push and pull images from ECR.

-Yet, the CI workflow also depends on an existing ECR repository, that should be provisioned using Terraform:

-    terraform plan -target aws_ecr_repository.hello_django
-    terraform apply -target aws_ecr_repository.hello_django

 # Production environment

 ## Requirements

-1. Python 3
+1. AWS VPC
-2. Django 4
+2. AWS IAM
-3. PostgreSQL 13
+3. AWS S3
-4. Terraform 1
+4. AWS RDS
-5. GitHub Actions
+5. AWS App Runner
-6. AWS ECR / AppRunner / RDS
+6. AWS CloudWatch

 ## Infrastructure provisioning

-This project uses Terraform to provision application-specific resources in AWS.
+This project uses Terraform to provision infrastructure in AWS.
-The provisioning depends on existing resources, including a VPC, subnets, security groups (the default AWS setup works).

 Initialize Terraform: